 FREQUENTLY ASKED QUESTIONS

 Many plastic cleaners/polishes contain solvents that attack the fly line's PVC coating, and can cause it to dry out, resulting in fly line cracking.
 Other enemies of fly lines include most aerosol sprays (the propellants, actually), insect repellents containing DEET, solvents, gasoline, sunscreen, and excessive heat and sunlight.
-Check out our link Cleaning the Lines

 I JUST BOUGHT A VERSITIP LINE, WHEN I OPENED THE PACKAGE AND INSPECTED THE TAGS ON THE TIPS THEY SAID THAT THEY ALL HAD THE SAME GRAIN WEIGHT.
 IF THEY ALL WEIGH THE SAME, HOW CAN THEY POSSIBLY SINK AT DIFFERENT SPEEDS?

 IF I CUT OFF THE FRONT WELDED LOOP ON A FLY LINE, WILL THIS AFFECT THE LINE?